 Orthodox Christianity teaches that the Cherubim have many eyes and are keepers of the mysteries of God.
 The enlightened Cherubim are wise and all-seeing who decorate God’s sanctuary.
 Some comprise gold and others adorn veils at the tabernacle.

 The Cherubim comprise four creatures of great speed and bright, blinding light.
 Each one has an exotic and memorable profile with the face of various creatures.
 One is a man, another an ox, a third is a lion, and the last is an eagle.
-All have the hands of men, the hooves of calves, and four wings.
+All have the hands of men, and four wings.
 Two wings stretch upward, hoisting the firmament and the other two cover their bodies in a downward position.